-- A tailored jacket or blazer must be worn at all times. - A smart skirt (no more than 2 inches above the knee), business like dress or tailored, smart trousers.
-Skinny fit trousers, denim or leggings are not permitted. - A smart blouse or top.
+- A tailored jacket or blazer, plain in design, must be worn at all times - A smart skirt (no more than 2 inches above the knee), business like dress or tailored, smart trousers, all of which must be minimal in design.
+Where trousers are worn, these should be at least ankle-length and not skinny fit.
+Denim or leggings are not permitted. - A smart blouse or top.
 These should be free from logo or slogan, and cover the shoulders and midriff completely. - If a jumper is worn, this must be smart, fine-knit, plain and worn under the blazer. - Shoes must be smart and of a dark colour, closed in (both toe and heel) and appropriate for school.
-Lace-up boots are not appropriate for school (this includes Dr Martens boots). - If worn, tights should be dark or natural coloured and plain in pattern. - Hair and jewellery should be appropriate for school.
+Lace-up boots are not appropriate for school (this includes Dr Martens boots). - If worn, tights should be dark or natural coloured and plain in pattern. - Hair should be of a natural colour and make up and jewellery should be appropriate for school.
 The only facial piercing that is permitted is one small nose stud.
 Nose rings and septum piercings are not allowed.
 Up to two small piercings in each ear are permitted.
-Spacers are not allowed. - Lanyards must be worn at all times and should be school-issued only. - Coats must not be made from leather or denim. - Where an item of religious clothing is worn, this should be plain in design, and in the case of an abaya should still be worn under a tailored jacket or blazer. - Year 12 PE Plain black sportswear must be worn along with trainers.
-Tops, jumpers, shorts, leggings and tracksuit bottoms must be black and free from large logos.
-Jewellery must not be worn.
+Spacers are not allowed. - Lanyards must be worn at all times and should be school-issued only. - Coats must not be made from leather or denim. - Where an item of religious clothing is worn, this should be plain in design, and in the case of an abaya should still be worn under a tailored jacket or blazer.

-The final decision as to the appropriateness of a student's appearance rests with the Assistant Headteacher for Sixth Form.
+The final decision as to the appropriateness of a student's appearance rests with the Director of Sixth Form.